 “Perfect.
-I’m logging in on my phone,” said Whitney.
-“Alright, I’m watching your run live.
-We can track your GPS location and meet.
+I’m logging in on my own watch,” said Whitney.
+“Alright, I’m monitoring your run live.
+We can track your GPS-location and meet.
 I see you’ve got an eight-minute-mile average so far.
 Not bad.
 You might actually do this.”

 “Jonas, they’re not letting us onto the estate without permission,” said Hermes, “but they won’t call Alphonse to ask if we can come in.
 Can you make him open the gate?”

 “Uh…” I looked at the horizon.
 “I don’t know.
 He must be miles and miles ahead.”

 “Catch that horse, Jonas,” said Whitney.
 “We can’t help until then.”